b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 moment to rewrite the function with those new forms and test it.

-Alternatively, I can do this without indexing (although `for` loops with indexing are a kind of classical idiom in programming and it is worth to know them).
+Alternatively, I can do this without indexing (although `for` loops with indexing are a classical idiom in programming and it is worth to know them).

 ```jl
 s = """